rdnewman/neoncrm/README.md

 ```

 #### `initialize`
-Any class which has `Neon::Entity` as an ancestor, such as the [provided classes](#provided-classes), will yield to block if given for its `initialize` instance method.
+Any class which has `Neon::Entity` as an ancestor, such as the [provided classes](#provided-classes), will yield to a block if given for its `initialize` instance method.
 In this way, post-retrieval processing may be done on the fields retrieved to make it easier to work with.

 Here is a simple example: